In Short

 If you purchase equipment or assets, these may be deductible or capital assets depending on their nature, cost, expected lifespan and intended use.

-Generally, the equipment you invest in to operate the business and any additional income will depreciate over time.
-These write-offs are periodic tax deductions.
-As such, you will still get a tax deduction, just not initially.
+Generally, the equipment you invest in to operate the business and receive any additional income from will depreciate over time.
+These write-offs are recorded as expenses in each year’s profit and loss statement and are therefore periodic tax deductions.
+As such, you will still get a tax deduction, just not for the initial purchase.

 Consumable items or miscellaneous business expenses involved in the day-to-day operations of the business may be more likely to be tax deductible.
 This could include: